Perfumed gloves: Jacobean diplomacy

 Perfumed gloves were frequently given as gifts by diplomats.
 In September 1603 the Spanish ambassador to England, the Count of Villamediana, brought a "great store of Spanish gloves, Hawks' hoods, leather for jerkins, and moreover a perfumer".
 In November Villamediana invited the Duke of Lennox and the Earl of Mar to dinner.
 According to Arbella Stuart, he asked them "to bring the Scottish ladies for he was desirous to see some natural beauties".
-The women from the Queen's household who accepted this invitation included Jean Drummond, the young Anna Hay, and Lady Carey.
+The women from the Queen's household who accepted this invitation included Jane Drummond, the young Anna Hay, and Lady Carey.
 The ambassador gave Lady Carey a present of Spanish leather gloves at the dinner, and afterwards sent a gold necklace.
 These were diplomatic gifts intended to leverage support for Spanish policy at court.

 The Earl of Nottingham was involved in the negotiations with Spain known as the Somerset House Conference and the subsequent ratification of the treaty at Valladolid.
 The King of Spain, Philip III gave him jewels and gilt plate.
 Gifts for his wife, Margaret Howard, Countess of Nottingham, included perfumed gloves and other perfumed goods.